QuantGov/documentation/docs/estimator.markdown

 ## Submitting a New Official Estimator

 Complete estimators may be considered to be added as official QuantGov estimator.
 If accepted, a new branch will be created to which a pull request can be made.
 Additions to the official estimators are at the sole discretion of the QuantGov team.
+Please email info@quantgov.org with any questions about adding an estimator to the official QuantGov estimator.